The Nurture Assumption

 The Nurture Assumption: Why Children Turn Out the Way They Do is a 1998 book by the psychologist Judith Rich Harris.
 Originally published 1998 by the Free Press, which published a revised edition in 2009.
-The book was a 1999 Pulitzer Prize finalist (general non-fiction).
+The book was a finalist for the 1999 Pulitzer Prize for General Nonfiction.

 Summary

 Harris challenges the idea that the personality of adults is determined chiefly by the way they were raised by their parents.
 She looks at studies which claim to show the influence of the parental environment and claims that most fail to control for genetic influences.
 For example, if aggressive parents are more likely to have aggressive children, this is not necessarily evidence of parental example.
 It may also be that aggressiveness has been passed down through the genes.
 Indeed, many adopted children show little correlation with the personality of their adoptive parents, and significant correlation with the natural parents who had no part in their upbringing.